 Cavapoos are surprisingly fast for their small size and like other Poodle crossbreeds, they sometimes run around like crazy in what is known as a “Doodle Dash” or “Zoomies”.

-They are also very athletic and they will do well in any sort of advanced training or obedience competition such as agility or Flyball.
+The Cavapoo is also very athletic and will do well in any sort of advanced training or obedience competition such as agility or Flyball.

-Despite their small size, they are very energetic dogs.
+Despite their small size, Cavapoos are very energetic dogs.

 Cavapoos are relatively small with a relatively light build, which means they are suited to a wide range of owners and homes including apartments.

-Regarded as a larger member of the Toy Group, their size partly depends on whether they were bred using a Toy or Miniature Poodle.
-When measured at the shoulder they may stand between 9 and 17 inches (22 and 45cm) and they may weigh between 13 and 33 pounds (6 and 15kg).
+Regarded as a larger member of the Toy Group, the size of the Cavapoo partly depends on whether they were bred using a Toy or Miniature Poodle.
+When measured at the shoulder the Cavapoo may stand between 9 and 17 inches (22 and 45cm) and they may weigh between 13 and 33 pounds (6 and 15kg).

 Cavapoos vary quite a lot in size, depending on whether they were crossed with a Toy or Miniature Poodle.
-They usually stand between 9 and 17 inches at the shoulder.
+The Cavapoo usually stands between 9 and 17 inches at the shoulder.

 Cavapoos can be excitable dogs and like other Poodle crossbreeds they sometimes do a “Doodle Dash” or “the Zoomies” which is very entertaining to watch.
-This is when they run around like crazy and release pent-up energy; it is not harmful and tends to be more common in puppies.
+This is when the dogs run around like crazy and release pent-up energy; it is not harmful and tends to be more common in Cavapoo puppies.